71st Division (United Kingdom): 6th Provisional Brigade

-66th Provisional Battalion at Darsham, attached to 3rd Provisional Bde, later transferred into 6th Provisional Bde.
+66th Provisional Battalion from home service details of 5th (part) and 6th Battalion, Essex Regiment at Darsham, attached to 3rd Provisional Bde, later transferred into 6th Provisional Bde.

 71st Division formed

 Late in 1916 the War Office decided to form three new home-service divisions and 71st was the first of these, assembling in Hampshire and Surrey in November.
 The division was based on 6th Provisional Bde, which moved from Suffolk and provided four infantry battalions and many of the support units.
 (On 1 January 1917 these all received new designations and numbers.)
 In addition, 190th (2nd Durham Light Infantry) Brigade, left over after the earlier disbandment of 63rd (2nd Northumbrian) Division, was brought from Catterick and renumbered.
 64th (2nd Highland) Division at Catterick also provided a number of artillery batteries.
 The division had the following composition: